 Staff with any symptoms of infection should stay at home.
-Testing for SARS-CoV-2 is strongly recommended since symptoms can be uncharacteristic and very mild.
-There are now different types of tests including PCR and rapid antigen detection tests.
+Testing for SARS-CoV-2 is strongly recommended since symptoms can be uncharacteristic and very mild, especially with the Omicron variant.
+There are different types of tests including PCR and rapid antigen detection tests, both are highly specific8.
 The latter are less sensitive; therefore, PCR tests remain as the recommended option in this document.
-The antigen tests have varying performance and can give both false negative and false positive results.
-The advantages are speed and the possibly to be used "point-of-care".
-Some authors therefore recommend that confirmatory testing with a nucleic acid amplification test (e.g., RT-PCR) should be considered after negative antigen test results in symptomatic persons and positive antigen test results in asymptomatic persons.
+The advantages of antigen tests are speed and the possibly to be used "point-of-care".
+Some authors therefore recommend that confirmatory testing with a nucleic acid amplification test (e.g., RT-PCR) should be considered after negative antigen test results in symptomatic persons and positive antigen test results in asymptomatic persons9.
 Therefore, PCR tests remain mandatory for screening patients prior to admission to a transplant ward.
 However, antigen tests can have their place in emergency rooms and for screening of staff as long as the test has been evaluated and approved for the purpose by the proper national or regional authority.

-Vaccinated health care staff has lower risk for carrying infectious virus, but a high level of caution is still recommended since the protection is not 100%, especially not against new variants.
-In a retrospective analysis, 27/5593 (0.5%) of completely vaccinated health care workers with the Pfizer/BioNTtech vaccine had documented COVID-19.
-Of note is that two thirds were asymptomatic.
-Return to work by staff members who have recovered from COVID-19 should follow national guidelines.
-Currently, there are no strong recommendations to regularly test asymptomatic healthcare workers.
-However, testing of an asymptomatic health care worker is recommended in case of contact with a suspected or documented case of proven SARS-CoV-2 infection.
+Vaccinated health care staff has lower risk for carrying infectious virus, but a high level of caution is still recommended since the protection against infection and thereby the possibility for transmitting the virus is far from complete, especially not against the Omicron variant and it is increasing with time from the most recent vaccination.
+Return to work by staff members, who have tested positive for COVID-19 and who either are asymptomatic or have recovered, should follow national guidelines.
+Testing of an asymptomatic health care worker is recommended in case of contact with a suspected or documented case of proven SARS-CoV-2 infection.
 Regular screening is undertaken in many healthcare systems, and, where available, adherence to such policies should be encouraged to protect patients, even when staff are vaccinated.
+It should be recognized that the rapidly rising number of cases with the Omicron variant might result in changes in recommendations from different national authorities but considering the high risk for severe disease in HCT and CAR T cell treated patients, a high level of caution is strongly recommended.